nmattei/cmps3160/_projects/FinalTutorial.md

 ## Milestone 1: Groups, Data, Website, and Extraction, Transform, and Load (ETL) - 9/24/2020.

-For Milestone 1 you should generate a roughly 1 page writeup (500 words) listing a partner and one to three datasets that you are considering working with and why.
-This is just an outline to make sure you are thinking.
+**For Milestone 1 you should generate a roughly 1 page writeup (~500 words) listing a partner and one to three datasets that you are considering working with and why.
+For each dataset you should generate at least one question you hope to answer with that data.**  This is just an outline to make sure you are thinking and is not a commitment in any way.
 This will be published on your GitHub IO page so this also makes sure you’ve figured out how to get it uploaded!

 You must also include a short *collaboration plan* describing how you are working together, what technologies you are using, and when / how often you are meeting to work on this project.
-Examples include: we setup a private Github repo to coordinate code and we met on Zoom X times…. or even we used [Teletype for Atom](https://teletype.atom.io/) or [RemoteCollab for Sublime](https://packagecontrol.io/packages/RemoteCollab).
+Examples include: we setup a private Github repo to coordinate code and we met on Zoom X times…. or even we used [LiveShare for CS Code](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare) [Teletype for Atom](https://teletype.atom.io/) or [RemoteCollab for Sublime](https://packagecontrol.io/packages/RemoteCollab).
 Failure to turn in a collaboration plan that shows you coordinated will be a loss of professionalism points.
 The turned in result will need to reflect the understanding of both students

-You should load one of these datasets and parse it into shape using the principles of tidy data discussed in class.
-This is to show that you have figured out how to get the data into your system.
+You should load one of these datasets and parse it into shape using the principles of tidy data discussed in class and display the data table in a reasonable format so demonstrating what data you have.
+This is to show that you have figured out how to get the data into your system and does not need to be a final version, but it should show that you can read in **a data source** for your project.
 You should clearly discuss the data and what challenges you had in formatting it.

 ### Possible Sources of Data